andersenbel/near-carrd-donate/README.md

 Now I will show how easy it is to implement these functions thanks to Near.

-Project "Let's help homeless pets" allows:
+I have created project ["Let's help homeless pets"](https://near-donate.carrd.co/) allows:

 1.)
 Make charitable contributions, I don't use the base's "send" function of Near Protocol, I created my own functions - "addDonate", that can add to the transaction name of the philanthropist and message with wishes. addDonate --  near change function.